Getting Everyone and Everything on the Same Page at Gloucester EngineeringCase Study

 The Problem: Mistakes Happen without Checks and Balances

 As Mechanical Engineering Manager Dustin Weir explains, “If there was a mistake in modifying a print, the mistakes would stay there.
-There were no checks and balances for those raw CAD files.
+There were no checks and balances for those raw CAD documents.
 Getting updated drawings out to the company was difficult.
 If there was an update that an engineer was doing, the machinist might not know about it and there would be old documents out on the floor.
 And that’s never good.”

 And the situation became critical when GEC made the switch to 3D CAD.
 The inter-relationships of drawings to parts and assemblies were just too difficult to manage and maintain without a document management solution.

 “We definitely needed document management software to manage those relationships and to track those revisions,” says Weir.
-“Keeping those files separate and distinct and tracking them in SolidWorks is too difficult.
+“Keeping those documents separate and distinct and tracking them in SolidWorks is too difficult.
 We needed a robust system built to do that job.”

 In addition to these concerns, GEC needed a solution to: